WordlessMeteor/LoL-Dragon-Change/README.md

 				- LoL match history
 				- [Local Recheck] match history
 				- TFT match history
-			- Details for each match (At most two sheets for each match)
+			- Details for each match (At most three sheets for each match)
 				- Game information
 				- Game timeline
+				- Game events
 		- Before running the scan mode ([Local Recheck]), please run [One-Key Query] first, in case latest matches are neglected.
 (For the definition of some terms, check the description of corresponding commit.)
 			- The user isn't advised to export the information and timelines of more than 2500 normal matches (or the information of 5000 Arena matches) using this program.
 			- Right before running the scan mode, please delete the xlsx workbook (into Recycle Bin), in case the original workbook is too big for this program to quickly read and export sheets into.